Back to Insights

 We’ve created a useful practice for generating great content on a daily basis.
 It’s called “Character Composite”.
 It’s the way we act out the character and personality of the companies we represent.

 For example, in the past we worked with a winery.
-Their lead vino was an eccentric personality who loved classic rock, European sports cars and ranching.
-Putting those things together, we had a glass board of words like:
+Their lead vino was an eccentric personality who loved classic rock, European sports cars, and ranching.
+Putting those things together, we had a board of words like:

 Once we had these in place, it was much easier to put out content on a daily basis.
-We’d reach out for interesting historical facts about wine, or the latest super sports car in Europe for days when content was starting to run dry.
+We’d reach out for interesting historical facts about wine or the latest super sports car in Europe on days when content was starting to run dry.

 Leave a Reply